-AT&T Wireless said it prepared for the June 29 iPhone launch with a heavy focus on demonstrating and explaining the device to customers.
+San Antonio — AT&T is preparing for the June 29, 6 p.m. iPhone launch with a heavy focus on demonstrating and explaining the device to customers.

-The carrier invested 100,000 hours of training for store employees who will be involved with selling and servicing the product.
-The carrier will delay online sales through its own Web site for an undetermined time period because "we want consumers to have direct contact" with salespeople who can explain the product, a spokesman said.
-Online sales through Apple's site, however, were expected to go ahead as planned at launch.
+The carrier has invested 100,000 hours of training for store employees who will be involved with selling and servicing the product and will delay online sales for an undetermined time period because “We want consumers to have direct contact” with salesmen who can explain the product, said a spokesman.

-The company would not reveal the number of iPhones that were to be allocated per store but said that factors such as the "concentration of population" near a store would be taken into consideration.
+The company would not reveal the number of iPhones to be allocated per store but said that factors such as the “concentration of population” near a store would be taken into consideration.

-In the days before the launch, AT&T said it has not yet advertised the iPhone but would launch a campaign in the future.
-It offered no specifics.
+AT&T said it has not yet advertised the iPhone but will launch a campaign in the future and offered no specifics.

-Of the iPhone launch, eBay said, "Our eBay community is very entrepreneurial, and we expect to see listings for the iPhone on the site immediately after its launch on June 29, 2007."
+eBay said of the iPhone launch, “Our eBay community is very entrepreneurial and we expect to see listings for the iPhone on the site immediately after its launch on June 29.”

-Apple recently stated the iPhone will be able to play YouTube videos via Wi-Fi.
+Apple recently stated the iPhone will be able to play YouTube videos.
 The iPhone will provide up to eight hours of talk time, six hours of Internet use and seven hours of video playback.